 We also have an observing self (Harris, 2008).
 That part of our brain simply exists.
 It watches and is aware of both our inner and outer worlds, but it doesn’t analyze, critique, or judge.
 It is aware of anxiety’s negative thoughts; however, it doesn’t buy into them.

 Developing our observing, neutral perspective can help get rid of the negative thoughts of anxiety.
 This is a learned skill, and with practice we can untangle ourselves from our thoughts, thus reducing their impact and creating space to live well.

 Observe Negative Thoughts That Contribute to Anxiety

 Specific types of negative thoughts contribute to anxiety.
-David Burns (1999) shares negative thought patterns, the identification of which is part of cognitive-behavioral therapy (CBT).
+David Burns (1999) shares negative thought patterns, the identification of which is part of CBT.